sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 ### Modelling approach

-In this submission, we implement a quantile regression neutral network model using the `qrnn` package in R.
+In this submission, we implement a quantile regression neural network model using the `qrnn` package in R.

 ### Feature engineering